 Top 10 B2C statistics

-Video streaming is replacing network television, but commercials are still the ideal way for companies to reach customers.
+Video streaming is replacing network television, but commercials are still ideal for companies to reach customers.
 In fact, 70 percent of customers stated that commercials on television or video streaming are the primary influencing factor regarding how a potential customer views a company.

 2. Generation Z: the digital generation